 Herbs, flavorings, and common ingredients

-Caribbean cuisine flavors are often a combination of sweet and spicy.
+Caribbean cuisine flavors are often a good combination of sweet and spicy.
 Two staple ingredients in many meals are allspice and jerk rub.
-If you can take the heat of spicy foods, then jerk rub is the perfect Caribbean seasoning that adds a kick to many Jamaican-inspired meals.
+If you can take the heat of spicy foods, then jerk rub is the perfect traditional Caribbean seasoning that adds a kick to many Jamaican-inspired meals.
 Jerk rub’s two key ingredients are allspice and scotch bonnet peppers, but garlic, brown sugar, nutmeg, and cinnamon are just a few additional ingredients one might find in Jamaican jerk rub.

 On the other hand, if spice isn’t your thing, yet you still want to give your food a little bit of a kick, pineapples, coconuts, and mangoes are often used to adorn all sorts of dishes, giving them a sweet, tangy taste that counters the spiciness of meals.
-Whether you want a dessert or even a meat main course, these three fruits will be useful to have on hand as you prepare your Caribbean dishes.
+Whether you want a quick dessert or even a meat main course, these three fruits will be useful to have on hand as you prepare your Caribbean dishes.

 Appetizers and side dishes

 Roti, originating from India, has been adapted to the Caribbean culture.
-This bread can be filled with curried chicken, goat, shrimp, or vegetables.
+This bread can be filled with tender curried chicken, goat, shrimp, or vegetables.
 Plantain is a trademark of the Caribbean.
 It is prepared in many different ways: it can be fried, mashed, sautéed, and more.
 Rice and peas, or just plain white rice, commonly serve as side dishes as well.
-A lesser known dish, called Callaloo, is a healthy side that is great for vegetarians or vegetable-lovers.
+A lesser known dish, called Callaloo, is a healthy side served in many Jamaican restaurants that is great for vegetarians or vegetable-lovers.
 This dish involves leaves known as amaranth that is sautéed with cooking oil, garlic, scotch bonnet pepper, onion, and other vegetables of choice.

 Caribbean cuisine entrees